ABOUT PEACE STRIKE

 Let us know – Do not forget to let Peace Strike know where you are and details of your picket.
 We will put your event on our location list.

-UK Legal – Outside of SOCPA designated zones permission is not required from the police to hold a static demonstration or rally however it is generally good practise to inform them before hand.
+UK Legal – Permission is not required from the police to hold a static demonstration or rally however it is generally good practise to inform them before hand.
 The police have no power to ban a static demonstration or rally altogether, however, they do have power to impose conditions.
-For an overview of the Public Order act relating to static demonstrations and rallies, click here: Static demonstrations, rallies and assemblies
+For an overview of the Public Order Act relating to static demonstrations and rallies, click here: Static demonstrations, rallies and assemblies

 Other Legal – The law regarding demonstrations will differ by country.
-If you organize a Peace Strike you should investigate how the law will affect you where you are.
+If you organize a Peace Picket you should investigate how the law will affect you where you are.
 Should you wish, you can also pass this information to us and we will publish it on our website.

 Code of conduct